binance/binance-spot-api-docs/faqs/sbe_faq.md

 		* Schema id 2 version 0 is deprecated, but can still be used for at least another 6 months.
 * HTTP responses will contain a `X-MBX-SBE-DEPRECATED` header for requests specifying a deprecated `<ID>:<VERSION>` in their `X-MBX-SBE` header.
 * Requests specifying a retired `<ID>:<VERSION>` will fail with HTTP 400.
-* JSON file regarding the schema life-cycle with the dates of the latest, deprecated, and retired schemas for both the live exchange and SPOT Testnet will be saved in this repository. <br> Below is an example JSON based on the hypothetical timeline above:
+* JSON file regarding the schema life-cycle with the dates of the latest, deprecated, and retired schemas for both the live exchange and SPOT Testnet will be saved in this repository [here](https://github.com/binance/binance-spot-api-docs/tree/master/sbe/schemas). <br> Below is an example JSON based on the hypothetical timeline above:

 ```json
 {